corybrunson/ggalluvial/README.md

 vignette(topic = "ggalluvial")
 ```

-The shortcut function `ggalluvial()`, which includes a formula interface, is not included in the vignette and may not be included in the eventual CRAN release.
+The shortcut function `ggalluvial()`, which includes a formula interface, is not included in the vignette and may be deprecated in the next version and excluded from the eventual CRAN release.
 (Let me know if you think it should be kept or improved!)